blown34/vibesensor/README.md

 with its strange delays, is based on this specific application.
 Your needs, obviously, may differ.

 For the NOOBS, the circuit worked perfectly for me, so hopefully I made no errors in my schematic (created 6 months later).
 I did check it several times.
-But if I did, I will try to eventually correct.
+But if I made an error, I will try to eventually correct.
 You can leave me a comment on youtube. https://www.youtube.com/watch?v=PuCPrqZChKc
 HOWEVER, please keep in mind that I don't check that youtube account very often so STOP, BREATHE, DON'T PANIC, use your brain, break the problem down into simple parts, and test one stage at a time from the beginning.
 Voltages, connections, etc...